 30 years later: Vetschau and the secret fabric production for Christo!

-A fascinating legacy from the world of art celebrates its 30th birthday this year.
-On the occasion of the impressive covering of the Reichstag by the artist couple Christo and Jeanne-Claude, which took place from June 24th to July 7th, 1995, Brandenburg looks at a time when art and politics were closely intertwined.
-More than five million people visited the work of art, which the Berlin skyline shone in silver tones and the imagination of the visitors inspired.
-But it is less well known that half of the material for this iconic project was manufactured in Vetschau in the Oberspreewald-Lausitz, as [rbb24] (https://www.rbbb24.de/panorama/bagrag/2025/06/brandenburg- Reichtagsverbung-christo-tetschau-stoff) reported.
+A fascinating legacy from the world of art is celebrating its 30th birthday this year.
+On the occasion of the impressive wrapping of the Reichstag by the artist couple Christo and Jeanne-Claude, which took place from June 24th to July 7th, 1995, Brandenburg looks back on a time when art and politics were closely intertwined.
+More than five million people visited the work of art, which illuminated the Berlin skyline in silver tones and inspired the imagination of visitors.
+But what is less known is that half of the fabric for this iconic project was manufactured in Vetschau in the Oberspreewald-Lausitz, as rbb24 reports.

-Die Spreewald-Planen GmbH from Vetschau received the major order for the production of the impressive plans that enveloped the Reichstag building.
-The managing director Dieter Wergula was made in contact with project manager Wolfgang Volz via a member of the Bundestag.
-The creative head Volz was invited to Vetschau within a very short time to discuss the detailed work.
-Wergula describes how the experience of the company in the assembly of large -scale planning was of enormous benefit.
-This also led to the return of many former employees who had not been employed for a long time.
+In 1995, Spreewald-Planen GmbH from Vetschau received the major contract to produce the impressive tarpaulins that covered the Reichstag building.
+Managing director Dieter Wergula came into contact with project manager Wolfgang Volz through a member of the Bundestag.
+Within a very short time, the creative mind Volz was invited to Vetschau to discuss the detailed work.
+Wergula describes how the company's experience in making large-scale tarpaulins was of enormous benefit.
+This also led to the return of many former employees who had not been employed by the company for a long time.

 The technical challenges

-Before the turn came, Spreewald-Planen GmbH made it to the Soviet Union, but after the political turn, the number of employees was reduced from 200 to just 18.
-The big mission for Christo followed, which not only represented a financial rescue, but also a new beginning.
-Over 35 seamstresses worked for five months on the approximately 100,000 square meters of aluminum -coated polypropylene tissue, the seams of which achieved a total length of 22 kilometers.
-In June 1995, 61 tons of fabric were then transported to Berlin - a mammoth project that had to meet fire protection standards after a careful examination of the material, as wikipedia.
+Before the change came, Spreewald-Planen GmbH manufactured air-lift parts for the Soviet Union, but after the political change the number of employees fell from 200 to just 18.
+The turbulence was followed by the big order for Christo, which not only represented a financial rescue, but also a new beginning.
+Over 35 seamstresses worked for five months on the approximately 100,000 square meters of aluminum-coated polypropylene fabric, the seams of which reached a total length of 22 kilometers.
+In June 1995, 61 tons of material were transported to Berlin - a mammoth project that, after careful examination of the material, also had to meet fire protection standards, as Wikipedia notes.

-The covering of the public building was not only a marketing hit, but also a complex logistical masterpiece.
-In the implementation, 90 professional climbers who implemented the planning with skill and precision were involved.
-On the last day of the exhibition, 500,000 people flocked to the Reichstag, proof of the enormous interest in this temporary work of art.
+The wrapping of the public building was not only a marketing hit, but also a complex logistical masterpiece.
+90 professional climbers were involved in the implementation and implemented the planning with skill and precision.
+On the last day of the exhibition, 500,000 people flocked to the Reichstag, evidence of the enormous interest in this temporary work of art.

-After the end of the project in 1995, however, for Spreewald-Planen GmbH there was a difficult time.
-The big orders failed to materialize and only isolated inquiries kept the company alive.
-An attempt to apply for a follow -up project by Christo in New York remained unsuccessful, which finally led to the conversion to the production of tent tarpaulins.
-The once flowering company had to register bankruptcy in 2006, which meant the end of 35 years of successful work.
+After the project ended in 1995, a difficult time began for Spreewald-Planen GmbH.
+The big orders didn't materialize and only a few inquiries kept the company afloat.
+An attempt to apply for a follow-up project by Christo in New York was unsuccessful, which ultimately led to the switch to producing tent tarpaulins.
+The once thriving company had to file for bankruptcy in 2006, which meant the end of 35 years of successful work.

-Christo and Jeanne-Claude, however, will always remain influential figures in modern art history.
-Their ability to transform everyday objects into spectacular installations can still look outside the box today.
-Other known duo projects include the "The Gates" artwork in Central Park and the "Floating Piers" at Lake Iseo in Italy.
-Her art was always temporary and focused on the transience-a quality that experiences all the more appreciation, such as arte-conCreta.
+However, Christo and Jeanne-Claude will always remain influential figures in modern art history.
+Her ability to transform everyday objects into spectacular installations still allows us to think outside the box today.
+The duo's other well-known projects include the artwork "The Gates" in Central Park and the "Floating Piers" on Lake Iseo in Italy.
+Her art was always temporary and focused on transience - a quality that is even more appreciated, as arte-concreta notes.

-A good 30 years after these historical events, the memory of the covering of the Reichstag remains alive.
-A light installation project to remember this work of art will be planned in Berlin in June 2025.
-This homage once again illustrates the close connection between art, history and identity in Berlin.
+A good 30 years after these historic events, the memory of the wrapping of the Reichstag remains alive.
+A light installation project commemorating this work of art is planned in Berlin in June 2025.
+This homage once again illustrates the close connection between art, history and Berlin's identity.